AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 ## Function: InputBox
 Display a Dialog with an Editbox for the user to enter data.

-Message box provides an OK and CANCEL button for the user to accept or dismiss the dialog and user entered data.
-Clicking CANCEL will return an empty string.
+Message box provides an 'OK' and 'CANCEL' button for the user to accept or dismiss the dialog and user entered data.
+Clicking 'CANCEL' will return an empty string.
 #### Signature
 InputBox(TitleText: STRING, PromptText: STRING, DefaultText: STRING)
 #### Arguments